 The Cystic Fibrosis Foundation has a network of more than 130 care centers across the U.S. These centers pride themselves on providing the highest quality of care to its patients, so they can live long, healthy, and fulfilled lives.
 There are a few CF care centers within Colorado: Children’s Hospital Colorado, Children’s Hospital Outpatient Speciality Care at Briargate, and National Jewish Health.
 At these centers, patients can expect to receive care from a team of CF health professionals who provide specialized, comprehensive CF care to help them manage CF.

 There are various events throughout the year to help spread awareness about CF and support the foundation’s mission of finding a cure.
 The Cystic Fibrosis Rocky Mountain Chapter has announced its Denver CF Climb which will take place Tuesday, August 3, 5:30pm-8:00pm at Empower Field at Mile High.
 To participate, you must register by Monday, August 2 in order to enter the stadium.
 Once you have checked in (latest check-in is 8:00pm) and are approved by staff and volunteers at the start line, you can begin to climb.
 The event will not include a timing element.
 However, climbers are encouraged to time themselves using a watch or phone.
 Specific details and requirements will be sent to those who register by August 2.
 This year, climbers will also have the option to climb virtually.
 Virtual climbers can either climb the same number of steps as Empower Field at Mile High (1,932 steps) or climb 1,127 feet (the equivalent of an elevation gain of 1,932 stairs) on a hike or run.
 Those who choose the virtual option will receive the same benefits and recognition as in-person climbers.
 For more information, visit the Denver CF Climb event page.
-You can also take a look at the Cystic Fibrosis Rocky Mountain Chapter’s upcoming events.
+You can also take a look at upcoming events and find out how the Cystic Fibrosis Foundation’s Rocky Mountain Chapter can help.

 The Best IHSS Provider